5 Segmentation

 3. Whites tend to be slightly younger and live closer to the park

-We can leverage this analysis to see if we are over or under-indexing within some populations (assuming that has any merit).
+We can leverage this sort of analysis to see if we are over or under-indexing within some populations (assuming that has any merit).
 Do these factors explain purchases?
-Now that we have done a cursory analysis of the data, we can begin processing it for modeling.
+Now that we have done some cursory analysis of the data we can begin processing it for modeling.
 Never overlook analyzing each factor in your data set individually.
-Understanding the data structure could be extremely useful as you work through the rest of your analysis.
+Getting an understanding of the data structure could be extremely useful as you work through the rest of your analysis.

 5.2.2 Preparing the data for modeling

 Unfortunately, you’ll spend a lot of time prepping data so that you can operate on it.
-We’ll discuss some of your major problems and what you can do about them.
+We’ll talk about some of the major problems you will face and what you can do about them.
 There are several that you will be confronted with frequently:

 • Missing data (NA,NAN,Inf)